KOI-FISHH/KOI-FISHH/README.md

 - i swear alot
 - **do not copy or take inspo of my skins**
 - i will hide you if i think your weird lmao
+- DO NOT GIVE ME PRESENTS PLS. and if i decline that does not mean im trying to be mean, i have all of them ok

   DNI
     - under 14 & over 18
     - basic dni, homophobes,bigots,proshippers/comshippers,zoos,fujoshis,online daters
+    - if your annoying
+    - hb/hh, southpark, dmsp fandom